harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-modify-body.md

 title: Pod HTTP modify body
 ---

 Pod HTTP modify body is a Kubernetes pod-level chaos fault that injects chaos on the service whose port is provided using the `TARGET_SERVICE_PORT` environment variable.
-- This is done by starting the proxy server and redirecting the traffic through the proxy server.
+This is achieved by starting the proxy server and redirecting the traffic through the proxy server.
+This fault:
 - Can be used to overwrite the HTTP response body by providing the new body value as `RESPONSE_BODY`.
-- It can test the application's resilience to error or incorrect HTTP response body.

 ![Pod HTTP Modify Body](./static/images/pod-http-modify-body.png)

 ## Use cases

+Pod HTTP modify body:
-It can test the application's resilience to erroneous or incorrect HTTP response body.
+- Tests the application's resilience to erroneous or incorrect HTTP response body.

 :::note
 - Kubernetes> 1.17 is required to execute this fault.